-You should ask your dispenser if the hearing aids you choose provides a trial/adjustment period during which your hearing aids can be returned for a refund.
+You should ask a licensed dispenser if the hearing aids you choose provide a trial/adjustment period during which your hearing aids can be returned for a refund.
 Most states require a mandatory trial/adjustment period.
 A trial/adjustment period will allow you to test out your hearing aids to see if it works well for you.

-It takes time and patience to get use to hearing aids.
+It takes time and patience to get used to hearing aids.
 You should wear your aids regularly to help you maximize the benefits of your hearing aids.
 Get familiar with your hearing aids and their features.
 Practice putting the hearing aids in and taking them out.
 Learn to adjust the volume in different listening environments.
 Test your aids in various listening environments and determine where you have problems hearing.
-Talk to your hearing healthcare professional about any problems hearing with your aids, and have changes made to your hearing aid settings if necessary.
-Work with your hearing healthcare professional until you are comfortable and satisfied with your hearing aids.
+The FDA recommends talking to a hearing healthcare professional about any problems hearing with your aids, and have changes made to your hearing aid settings if necessary.
+We recommend that you work with a hearing healthcare professional until you are comfortable and satisfied with your hearing aids.